Comparing hyperbolic and extremal lengths for shortest curves: Proof of Main theorem

-In this paper we extend Buser-Sarnak techniques in \cite[Section~4]{BS94:PeriodMatrix} to give a linear upper bound of the extremal length in terms of the hyperbolic length for collections of shortest hyperbolic geodesics.
+In this section we extend Buser-Sarnak techniques in \cite[Section~4]{BS94:PeriodMatrix} to give a linear upper bound of the extremal length in terms of the hyperbolic length for short pair of pants decompositions, in the following sense.